New Zealand Population Pyramid (2025)

 New Zealand Demographics

-New Zealand's population has grown by 86% since 1970, reflecting rapid demographic expansion
+New Zealand's population has grown by 70% since 1970, adding 2.1 million people through immigration and natural increase

-The median age has dramatically increased by 13.2 years since 1970, showing rapid population aging
+The median age has increased by 8.9 years since 1970, reflecting gradual demographic transition

 Historical Demographic Changes